danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/udfs/macros.md

 {% docs crc32 %}
 UDF stands for User-defined functions.
 They let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.
 Snowflake currently supports two types of UDFs: SQL and JavaScript.

 This runs 32-bit cyclic redundancy check.
+This is required because the Flipper gem's feature flag makes rollouts based on CRC32.
 {% enddocs %}

 {% docs create_udfs %}